 I would say a remedy made from an antibiotic.
 I am sorry I can’t guess, I don’t even know the names of any antibiotics.
 Oh wait, is it penicillin?

 YES!!!
+It is Penicillin!!!!!
 Penicillin is actually in the Materia Medica!
 (It’s in Murphy’s anyway.)
-And I happen to have Penicillin 30C here, for some reason–thank Goodness!!!!
-So, that was it!
+And I happen to have Penicillin 30C here, for some reason– but thank Goodness!!!!

 Wow, good for you Elaine!
 It’s a good opportunity for the rest of us to learn about it too!